Manviel/Vanilla/README.md

 This React project was bootstrapped using Webpack 4

-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+You can find the most recent version of this app [here](https://5d8e2408031b81a34b28608b--tender-agnesi-b86071.netlify.com/).

 ## Updating to New Releases

 Create React App is divided into two packages:

-* `create-react-app` is a global command-line utility that you use to create new projects.
+- `create-react-app` is a global command-line utility that you use to create new projects.
-* `react-scripts` is a development dependency in the generated projects (including this one).
+- `react-scripts` is a development dependency in the generated projects (including this one).

 You almost never need to update `create-react-app` itself: it delegates all the setup to `react-scripts`.